International Bible Contest: History

 Shimon Peres greets the winner of the International Bible Contest in 1985, on Yom Ha'Atzmaut.

 The international contest was founded by David Ben-Gurion.
 Originally, a Chidon Hatanach for adults was the main contest, and the contest for high school students was a relatively minor part.
 The Chidon for adults returned again in 2010.

 From 1988, Avshalom Kor hosted the International Bible Contest.
 In 2016, Sivan Rahav-Meir won the tender to host the contest, but gave it up.
 Kor received the notification of his loss in the tender by text message.
 Ultimately, Guy Zu-Aretz moderated the contest that year.
-Between 2017-2021, Kor returned to host the contest.
+Between 2017–2021, Kor returned to host the contest.
 In 2022, Ofer Hadad was chosen to become the new host for that year.
 In 2023, Guy Zu-Aretz returned to host the contest.
 In 2024, Oded Menashe and Edan Harel were selected as the co-hosts of the contest.
+Since 2025, Sarah Beck has been the host of the international Chidon.